Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 A character example in Deadman Wonderland.
 Despite how long Toto Sakigami, who had previously mysteriously disappeared before the series began, sticks around before the other characters figure out he's another one of Hagire Rinichiro'sGrand Theft Me victims, it isn't until Chapter 42 that we meet the first significant character from the original Toto's backstory: his Morality Pet, Mitsuzaki Yosuga.
 They were apparently so close that she outright stated she was in love with him, and they had more or less adopted each other as surrogate siblings.
 Okay, fair enough, even someone as universally feared as Mockingbird can have friends; though, this does beg the question, if she cared about him that much, where was she when Mockingbird first returned more than twenty chapters ago, had a party thrown especially for him which appeared to have been attended by every Deadman except her, publicly annihilated no less than three Forgeries on the first ever open-to-the-public Carnival Corpse which was streamed on the internet, and then strutted about G Block like he owned the place for several chapters after?
 You'd think she'd have been all over her 'onii-chan' reappearing all of a sudden, but nope, she doesn't make a single appearance, not even as a Chekhov's Gunman, until the Return to DW arc.
 Talk about a gaping Plot Hole.

-The first Digimon Adventure 02 movie (the one that was remade to make up the 3rd part of the movie released over at the states).
-Kokomon has evolved to Cherubimon, a powerful Mega Digimon that's essentially invincible, and this is during a time when only one of the characters can have their Digimon reach Ultimate, which is just one stage below.
+The first movie (the one that was remade to make up the 3rd part of the movie released over at the states).
+Kokomon has evolved to Cherubimon, a powerful Ultimate Digimon that's essentially invincible, and this is during a time when the main cast is still stuck with only their Armor levels not even having access to their natural Adult stages.
 So, what happens?
-Out of freakin nowhere, Angemon and Angewomon evolve to their never before seen Mega levels, Seraphimon and Magnadramon, despite everything in the series' canon going against this.
+Out of nowhere, Angemon and Angewomon (who herself, being an Ultimate-level, should be inaccessible for a whole other reason) evolve to their Mega levels despite losing the ability to evolve past their Adult (a.k.a Champion) stage.
 However, it gets worse.
 Do the two holy Mega-levels destroy Cherubimon?
-No. Instead, they use their energies to summon two Armor Digieggs to evolve Terriermon and Veemon, one of which had been used up in the main series, to Armor level.
+No. Instead, they use their energies to summon two Digimental to evolve Terriermon and V-mon, one of which only exists specifically because it was created by the Four Holy Beasts.
 It isn't explained why they can do that, either.
 Sure, it's a Non-Serial Movie, but absolutely none of this was explained very adequately in the movie itself, which hadn't been half-bad until this happened.

-Speaking of which, the Christmas episode's twist — Sora and Matt's sudden dating — was viewed by some in this light.
+The Christmas episode's twist — Sora and Matt's sudden dating — was viewed by some in this light.
+Unless you're watching the original where you can see slight foreshadowing as early as Adventure.

-As was the revelation of MaloMyotismon as the final Big Bad, considering he'd died twice the previous season; he became part of another villain who was subsequently killed and he was killed a fourth time during an in-canon game.
+The revelation of MaloMyotismon as the final Big Bad, considering he'd died twice the previous season; he became part of another villain who was subsequently killed and he was killed a fourth time during an in-canon game]].

 Natsu's fight against Totomaru.
 Totomaru can control any flames around him so anytime Natsu tries to use one of his fire attacks, it gets deflected or reversed against him.
 Completely out of the blue (two pages before, Natsu was still getting his fire deflected), Natsu suddendly learns how to negate Totomaru's control over his flames.
 There isn't even an explanation on how he managed to do it.